JackKelly/light-speed-io/design.md

 ## Planned features

-- [ ] Provide a simple, async API for reading many chunks of files (and/or many files) with single API call.
-Users will be able to ask LSIO: "_Please get me these million file chunks, and apply this function to each chunk.
-Tell me when you're done._".
+- [ ] Provide a simple API (using Rust's iterators) for reading many chunks of files (and/or many files) with single API call.
+Users will be able to ask LSIO: "_Please get me these million file chunks, and apply this function to each chunk, and then move the resulting data to these array locations._".
 - [ ] The API will be the same, no matter which operating system you're on, and no matter whether the data is on local disk, or a cloud storage bucket, or available over HTTP.
 (Inspired by [fsspec](https://filesystem-spec.readthedocs.io/en/latest/) :smiley:!)
+- [ ] Expose a Rust API and a Python API.
 - [ ] Laser-focus on _speed_:
   - Achieve many [input/output operations per second](https://en.wikipedia.org/wiki/IOPS) (IOPS), high bandwidth, and low latency by exploiting "modern" operating system storage APIs, and designing for inherently parallel storage systems like NVMe SSDs and cloud storage buckets.
   - Before submitting any IO operations, tune the sequence of IO operations according to the performance characteristics of each storage system.
 For example, on a hard drive (with spinning platters), the performance of random reads is dominated by the time taken to move the read head.
 So LSIO will merge nearby reads, even if those reads aren't strictly consecutive: For example, if we want to read every third block of a file, it may be faster to read the entire file, even if we immediately throw away two thirds of the data.
 Or, when reading large files from a cloud storage bucket, it may be faster to split each file into consecutive chunks, and request those chunks in parallel.